johnsinco/minitest-flyordie/README.md

 ## Usage

-Use the `--maxslow=COUNT` flag to set the maximum allowed number of slow tests Use the `--slowtime=DURATION` flag to specify the duration for a tests to be slow, in milliseconds
+Use the `--maxslow=COUNT` flag to set the maximum allowed number of slow tests.

+Use the `--slowtime=DURATION` flag to specify the duration for a tests to be slow, in milliseconds.

 Direct invocation: